light156/multi-ancestry-COJO/README.md

 However, if there is a real need to run on Windows, you can install [mingw-w64](https://www.msys2.org/) by following the official guide.
 After successful installation, you can compile the source code with GCC using the same commands as on Linux to obtain the executable file.

+> Precompiled binaries for Linux, macOS, and Windows are all available in our GitHub repository.

 ---
 Please contact Yong (yong.wang@stats.ox.ac.uk) for software-related enquries and bug reports, or Mark (xiaotong.wang@psych.ox.ac.uk) for algorithm-related questions.